 The reindeer as foodThe most traditional and reknowned Lappish dish is a stew made on sautéed reindeer meat chippings.
 This is a nourishing and tasty meal that doesn't take long to cook.

 Another common way of cooking reindeer meat is to boil meat and marrow-bones to get a broth (bouillon).
 The meat from the back parts of the reindeer are best for this.
 The reindeer tongue can be included and is very delicious.

 The reindeer tongue can be eaten alone hot or cold or as cold cuts on sandwiches.

-reindeer meat remains a popular delicacy.
+Dried or smoked reindeer meat remains a popular delicacy.
 So is reindeer heart in various forms.
-Dried meat and hearts are even
+Dried meat and hearts are even used as snacks

 The reindeer was the main food source for many Lapps.

 FishThe most common freshwater fishes in Lapland are salmon (salmo salar), arctic char (salvelinus alpinus), powan (corgonuas lavaretus), trout (salmo trutta)and pike (esox lucius) are cooked or fried.
 They are also smoked or cured and used as cuts on sandwiches.

 The most common salt water fishes on the Arctic Ocean coast are cod (gadus morhua) and saithe (pollachius virens).
 They are cooked fresh or cured.
 In addition they are fried.